lochana-b/Gold_price_predictor/README.md

 # Conclusion

 The Exponential Smoothing Model was used to predict the gold prices for the period 2020-08 to 2025-02.
-The predicted prices are stored in a CSV file named gold_price_predictions.csv.
+The predicted prices are stored in a CSV file named gold_monthly_csv.csv.